FBI raid targets methadone clinic in Camden

 The exact nature of the investigation was unclear.

-North 5th Street was expected to remain closed between Market and Federal Streets for most of the day on Wednesday due to a heavy police presence.
+North 5th Street was closed between Market and Federal Streets for most of the day on Wednesday due to a heavy police presence.

 Methadone is a drug used by some treatment centers to help reduce the withdrawal symptoms from heroin.